JetBrains/teamcity-documentation/topics/teamcity-data-backup.md

 * Personal changes

 The following data is __not included__ into backup:
 * __Build artifacts__ (because of their size).
-These include explicit build artifacts and internal artifacts storing coverage report, finish build parameters, settings digest, and so on.
-If you need to back up the artifacts, save the contents of [artifacts directories](teamcity-configuration-and-maintenance.md) manually.
+These include explicit build artifacts and internal artifacts storing NuGet packages, coverage report, finish build parameters, settings digest, and so on.
+If you need to back up the artifacts, save the contents of [artifacts directories](teamcity-configuration-and-maintenance.md) manually before [restoring TeamCity data from backup](restoring-teamcity-data-from-backup.md).
 * For backup from the UI: __running builds and build queue state__.
 If you want to back up these, stop the TeamCity server and use the maintainDB tool.
 * TeamCity application manual customizations under `<[TeamCity Home](teamcity-home-directory.md)>`, including used server port number, which are stored in the `<[TeamCity Home](teamcity-home-directory.md)>/conf/server.xml` file.
 * TeamCity application logs (under `<[TeamCity Home](teamcity-home-directory.md)>/logs`).